ansys/pygranta/doc/source/development_and_release_processes.rst

   * Compatible third-party library versions

-* References to Ansys documentation of other packages/products are checked to see if they need to be updated to the in-development version of that documentation.
+* References to Ansys documentation of other packages/products are checked to see if they need to be updated to the previous version of that documentation.

   .. note::
-     Unreleased Ansys documentation may not be publicly accessible.
-A Sphinx linkcheck exclusion may need to be added in these cases.
+     The Ansys documentation for the current in-development release will not be published before the PyGranta packages described here need to be released.
+The documentation for the previous release should be used to ensure links in published PyGranta documentation can always be resolved.

 Phase 2c: Release candidates
 ****************************